How To Optimize Your Campaign

 - Review the results of your campaign and take note of which feeds and Subid’s are working better or not delivering expected results.

-- , that way you will increase the performance of your campaign, as you won’t spend buying traffic from those sources anymore.
+- Blacklist not converting sources, that way you will increase the performance of your campaign, as you won’t spend buying traffic from those sources anymore (see here)

 - Optimize bid on converting sources in order to focus all your media spend on the best converting sources.

-We recommend you to create a clone of your existing campaign just after doing your first blacklisting:
+Create a clone of your existing campaign (just after doing your first blacklisting):

 - "White list Campaign": contains all the the sources (subid) you know that work.
 Adjust the CPC price to your needs: you can now push traffic like hell on this campaign.
 You know the sources, you know they work, so let's rock it.

 - "All sources Campaign": You will then use this originally existing campaign to see if new sources work (there are thousands of new sub Id every day).
 You will then Blacklist the sources you do not want, and, for the sources that work, white list them in the clone campaign.